 - Kabana: located on a rooftop overlooking the Koutoubia, is a restaurant that is very fashionable and very cosmopolitan.
 An ideal place to have cocktails and enjoy live DJs. https://www.kabana-marrakech.com/

-I am going to share with you addresses that may not appear in conventional guides and that have conquered me.
+We are going to share with you addresses that may not appear in conventional guides but that have conquered us.